rishikeshsreehari/personal-blog/content/blog/blogging-with-friction/index.md

   - "small web"
 weight: 1
 hiddenInHomeList: true

+cover:
+  image: "6.webp"
+  alt: "12 hour walk"
+  caption: "A documentation of my 12 hour walk in Abu Dhabi with some reflections and experiences."
+  relative: true

 ---

 *This is my entry on the topic ["Importance of Friction"](https://vhbelvadi.com/indieweb-carnival-friction) for January's [IndieWeb Carnival](https://vhbelvadi.com/indieweb-carnival-friction) hosted by [V.H.
 Belvadi](https://vhbelvadi.com/).
 If you have written something similar for this month's IndieWeb Carnival, please send it to me as well.*